ffiori/highlight-api-demos/README.md

 ## Examples

-This section describes two examples of sites that make use of the Highlight API and intend to compare it to using spans to achieve the same goal.
+This section describes two demos that make use of the Highlight API and intend to compare it to using spans to achieve the same goal.
 Note that, to be able to run the demos, Edge or Chrome >= 93 is needed (although it's recommended to use >= 95 for testing including the latest patches), and the browser should run with the flag `--enable-experimental-web-platform-features` enabled (it can be turned on in [edge://flags](edge://flags/#enable-experimental-web-platform-features) or [chrome://flags](chrome://flags/#enable-experimental-web-platform-features) under the name of 'Experimental Web Platform features').

 ### Demo 1: Compare highlighting with and without using the API